video

 Press pause if you need more time.

-Well hopefully you've spotted it's B.
+Well hopefully you've spotted it's B, for every 1 rabbit, there are 2 carrots.

-This is two rabbits to one carrot.
+This is 2 rabbits to 1 carrot.

+Well done if you got this one right!
 Now what I'm gonna do, I'm going to show you a ratio, but we have some things blanked out.

-For every two reds there are how many green?
-In a ratio table, it shows you these amounts.
+For every 2 red, there are how many green?
+In a ratio table, it shows you these amounts and our double number line is partially completed.

 See if you can fill in the blanks and press pause for more time.